ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

 -----

-[Open Refine](http://openrefine.org/) is pretty good.
-Their interface shows you some useful information, and you can see sets of things.
+[Open Refine](http://openrefine.org/) is quite good.
+Their interface shows you some useful diagnostics, and you can see sets of things.
 There's even some idea of repeatable transformations.
 But there's so much functionality wrapped up in a mostly graphical interface that it's hard to make it part of an easily repeatable workflow.
 And while there are a bunch of built-in distance functions, I'm not sure whether it's possible to use a custom distance function in Open Refine.

 -----